What is ankle arthritis?

 Treatment and recovery

 reatment of ankle arthritis depends on the severity of the condition.
 Usually, the initial treatment is to lose weight, use supportive footwear and take anti-inflammatory medicines to relieve the pain.
-The anti-inflammatories can also be injected into the ankle joint, and Platelet Rich Plasma therapy (PRP) may also be considered.
+The anti-inflammatories can also be injected into the ankle joint, and biological treatments may also be considered.

 Surgery is an option for more advanced arthritis.
 Our experienced specialists are able to provide a number of procedures to help treat your ankle arthritis: